francisldn/DexChallenge/README.md

 ```
 Arbitrage profit of <ARB> exists between <TOKEN0> and <TOKEN1>. <TOKEN0>/<TOKEN1> price is <PRICE0> on Dex0 and <PRICE1> on Dex1
 ```
+5. If you run ``executeArb``, the function will first calculate the price differential and it will proceed to execute the arbitrage if the price differential is greater than 1%.
+It will then compare the output of token0 after the arbitrage vs before, and revert with "not_profitable" if it is not profitable due to price slippage.
 ## Execute on Mainnet Fork
 1. Follow the step 1 above to configure networks, specifically forking the mainnet, and then go to ``arb.js`` file in the ``scripts`` folder.
 Specify the token pair that you wish to run arbitrage against at line 11-12 of the script.
 You can find the list of token pairs available to run on mainnet in ``Addresses/tokens.json`` file.